LIKO-12/liko-12.github.io/docs/graphics-advanced/image.md

 ### `image:typeOf`

-Checks whether an object is of a certain type.
+Check whether an object is of a certain type.
 If the object has the type with the specified name in its hierarchy, this function will return true.

 :::warning